Online Users

 How to renew items online:

-- Under the “checked out” tab, select the items you wish to renew.
+3. Under the “Checkouts” tab, select the items you wish to renew.

 Why can’t I renew my items?

-Alumni, local-resident scholars, local clergy, and SCATLA/ATLA patrons do not have remote renewal privileges.
+Alumni and consortial patrons do not have remote renewal privileges.
 Items must be brought to the Library in person for renewal, and there must be no blocks on the account.

 For more details on how many times you can renew items remotely, see Access Policies.